| |

 In the floor of this chamber, situated in front of the Osiris niche and almost extending to the entrance passageway, is the shaft to the first subterranean complex.

-Chamber A - east wall, southern section
+East wall, southern section

 For this section of the main chamber, the general form of the header frieze, borders and text bands has already been discussed, leaving only description of the actual content of the two picture registers and text bands.